skyvers/skyve-dev-guide/_pages/views.md

 ![Create view](./../assets/images/views/create-view.png "Create view")

-In the above example, the User document has a `create.xml` view declared as well as a general `edit.xml`.
+An example of a create view can be found in the Skyve `admin` module for the `User` document.
+As displayed above, the `User` document has a `create.xml` view declared as well as a general `edit.xml`.
+In this case, a create view is useful because creating a new User involves several steps not normally required for simple data entry.
+Compare this with the `admin.Contact` document - where the basic edit view is sufficient for creating new Contacts and a `create` view is not required.

-Whether the `create.xml` view is served depends on the existence of a condition named `created` being declared in the corresponding `document.xml`.
+Whether the `create.xml` view is served by Skyve depends on the existence of a condition named `created` being declared in the corresponding `document.xml`.

-For the above example, the create view will not be served unless the *User* document includes the created condition similar to the following:
+For the above example, the create view will not be served unless the `User` document includes the created condition similar to the following:

 ```xml
 <condition name="created">